-The Tour of California is becoming a must see event attracting many of the world’s top pro teams and cyclists for a week of racing in a relaxed atmosphere that is unlike any other race.
-Our trip is a unique 11 day cycling experience from San Francisco, taking in the best of coastal California, California’s wine regions and challenging mountains, plus the 2015 Amgen Tour of California cycling race.
-Experience exciting racing, fantastic riding, beautiful scenery, great accommodation, food and wine with the experienced Bikestyle team.
+The Tour of California has now become a World Tour Event and fast becoming a must see event attracting many of the world’s top pro teams and cyclists for a week of racing in a relaxed atmosphere that is unlike any other race.
+Our trip is a unique 11 day cycling experience from San Francisco, taking in the best of coastal California, California’s wine regions and challenging mountains, plus the 2017 Amgen Tour of California cycling race.

 Note: All trip costs are per person, not including airfare and based on two persons per room.
 If travelling alone we will match you with a person to share.
 Alternatively you may choose to have a room of your own by paying the single supplement.